 How often have I seen male and female friends a like desperately searching for that next relationship.
 How often have I seen friends constantly jumping from one relationship to another, utterly terrified of being alone in their own thoughts without constant companionship from another.
 That's another topic entirely.
 The point is, patient and kindness come easily to one with a full love tank.
 (Note: If you feel you're operating as Christian or non-Christian with an empty love tank, a sort of void in your chest, I'd highly recommend "Love is a Choice."
 Wonderful book.)

 My love tank was fairly well filled at a young age.
 My mother was very close with me, and showered love upon me.
 I was the apple of my grandmother's eye on one side, and on the other side of the family I received great love from that grandmother as well.
 However I don't believe I received the kind of love I required from my father early in life.
-My mother also constantly worked, so as I often say, I had three mothers: my biological mother Karen, my grandmother Patty, and my aunt Colleen.
+My mother also constantly worked, so as I often say, I had three mothers: my mother Karen, my grandmother Patty, and my aunt Colleen.
 I was quite truly raised by women, which I believe gave me a compassionate and thoughtful heart later in life, to this very day which I am eternally grateful to God for.
 However, in my teens, as my parents began edging toward divorce, things went astray in the love area.
 My father seemed to live vicariously through me, attempting to obtain victories through my life he had failed to achieve in his.
 There was little love, and more so a manipulative sort of ordering about going on.
 My mother, confused and uncertain about the marriage leaned on me for advice and love when my parents fought, draining my love tank of assets I required for my own mental health.

 Love is not jealous, boastful or proud or rude.
-Jealousy aroused may often indicate a codepedent nature to the relationship, where the relationship is needed, not desired.
+Jealousy aroused may often indicate a codependent nature to the relationship, where the relationship is needed, not desired.
 Does pride come about from a preponderance of love, or a severe lack of love?
 Rude, you get the picture.

 We get a wonderful description of what love is, and what love is not from the passage in Corinthians.
 We also get a clue to ministry in the United States from the end of this passage.
 Special knowledge becomes useless, but love lasts forever.